bartwesselink/dbl-visualization/README.md

 ## Running the app locally
 ### Production
 - Check if the `dist/` folder exists
-- In case this folder exists, open the `index.html` file in a browser, and you should be good to go!
+- In case this folder exists, you can host the files present in that folder on a webserver, and you should be good to go!
 - If this directory does not (yet) exists, continue.
 - Make sure you have NodeJS ([https://nodejs.org/en/download/](https://nodejs.org/en/download/), choose LTS) and the package manager Yarn ([https://yarnpkg.com/lang/en/docs/install/](https://yarnpkg.com/lang/en/docs/install/)) installed and added to your path (meaning it should be accessible via the command line).
 - Run `yarn` from the project directory